Howtoo Logo

 • Park on level ground and set the parking brake.

-• Open the hood and secure it fully.
+• Open the hood and let the engine cool if it was recently running.

 🔨 Step-by-Step Instructions